All articles

 However, as these representatives were sure to stress, the AP Capstone courses are only one part of the overall package.
 Students are viewed holistically, and these are only two of the many courses a student takes during their high school career, not to mention all the other pieces of the admissions puzzle.

-As one admissions rep put it plainly, “taking these courses is not a special hack to the process.”
+As one admissions rep said, “taking these courses is not a special hack to the process.”

 Who should take these courses?

 The AP Capstone sequence of courses was not simply created for straight-A, high-achieving students.
-While high-achievers can certainly benefit from and succeed in these courses, there are other qualities that can be better indicators of success in the AP Capstone courses.
+While high-achievers can undoubtedly benefit from and succeed in these courses, other qualities can be better indicators of success in the AP Capstone courses.

 In speaking with current and former colleagues who teach AP Seminar or AP Research, doing well in these courses requires some specific traits: